-You all know I love my warmups, but I also prioritize my recovery too.
+You all know I love my warmups, but I also prioritize my recovery.
 You don’t need to be an elite athlete to reap the benefits of avoiding a dreaded overuse injury or excessive soreness.

 10 Best Ways To Recover After a Long Run

-It can be really easy after a long run or race to head home, shower,and just plop on the couch with your favorite comfort foods.
+It can be really easy after a long run or race to head home, shower,and just plop on the couch to nap the day away.

 Yes, we need to refuel and rest, but how we do that is important.
 Effective running recovery is a bit more complicated than just lounging on the couch the rest of the day.